westerndigitalcorporation/stat/README.md

 ## 7. License

 The base-code of the STAT framework is licensed under [MIT license](LICENSES/MIT.txt).
+In addition to that this repo contains a binary of GNU-Make, which is distributed under [GPLv3+ license](LICENSES/GPL-3.0-or-later.txt).

 ### 7.1.
 Imported Components